ankitects/translating/anki/developers.md

    }.
 ```

+The text above tells Fluent to use the first string in the singular case,
+and use the second string in all other cases.

 While an improvement, this can make it a bit hard for translators when the
 "you have" part needs to change depending on the number.
 So while more verbose,
-it is better to list out the alternatives in full where possible.
+it is better to list out the alternatives in full where possible:

 ```
 addons-you-have-count = { $count ->
     [one] You have 1 add-on.
-   *[other] You have {$count} add-ons.
+   *[other] You have { $count } add-ons.
    }
 ```